HOW MANY STUDENTS ARE ADMITTED TO THE GAP PROGRAM?

 While both programs offer the same seminar options, there are differences between the programs, with internships and fewer credits per semester for domestic students, and service learning and more credits offered to international students.
 This is due in part to the visa (F-1) required for international students to study at American University in the Gap Program.
 For F-1 status, students must take a full course load and cannot work in internships.

 International students can select a semester or summer to attend the program.
-Domestic students can select fall or spring semester, or study in the program for both semesters.
+Domestic students can select a semester, summer, or can study in the year-long program for both the fall and spring semesters.

 Both the domestic and international programs share Seminar classes.
 Beyond that, each program is unique to offer either internship or service learning options.